gbertello/accord-piano/README.md

 This function estimates the stiffness of the recorded sounds.
 It is based on the formula

 $$fn = n \sqrt{1 + B n^2} f0$$

-Reference documentation can be found in this page: https://fr.wikipedia.org/wiki/Inharmonicit%C3%A9

 For 2 partials p and k, the following formula can be used to estimate the stiffness B: